robotology/yarp/doc/yarp_logging.md

 There are currently 4 possible way to initialize the network clock (see also `yarp::os::yarpClockType` and `yarp::os::NetworkBase::yarpClockInit`):
  * Using the default clock (`YARP_CLOCK_DEFAULT`).
 If the `YARP_CLOCK`
-   environment variable is set to a valid YARP port name and data coming from this port will used as clock, otherwise the system clock is used.
+   environment variable is set to a valid YARP port name, then data coming from this port will be used as clock, otherwise the system clock is used.
  * Using the system clock (`YARP_CLOCK_SYSTEM`).
 The system clock is used everywhere.
  * Using a network clock (`YARP_CLOCK_NETWORK`).
-A valid YARP port name must be specified when initializing the network, and data coming from this port will used as clock.
+A valid YARP port name must be specified when initializing the network, and data coming from this port will be used as clock.
  * Using a custom clock (`YARP_CLOCK_CUSTOM`).
 A class inheriting from `yarp::os::Clock` must be specified when initializing the network, and this class will be used as clock.